Winter savory: Distribution and habitat

 Satureja montana is native to temperate areas between Europe, the Mediterranean, and Africa.

 It has been naturalised in Great Britain.
 It can be found growing in old walls, on dry banks and rocks on hillsides, or rocky mountain slopes, usually on calcareous or alkaline soils.

 Cultivation and uses

 There is evidence of its use about 2000 years ago by the ancient Romans and Greeks.

 Winter savory is easy to grow and can be used as a culinary herb garden edging plant.
 It requires six hours of sun per day and well-draining soil.
 In temperate climates it becomes dormant in winter, putting out leaves on the bare stems in the spring.
 While dormant, it should not be cut back; stems which appear dead will leaf-out again.
 Winter savory is hardy and has a low-bunching habit.

 It is hardy to USDA Zone 4 and can be propagated from softwood cuttings.
 Winter savory is used as a companion plant for beans, keeping bean weevils away, and is also planted with roses to reduce mildew and aphids.

 S. montana 'Nana' is a known dwarf cultivar.

 S. montana 'Prostrate White' is a small white flowered form.

+S. montana is also a honey plant, with savory honey being a regional product from Abruzzo in Italy.